fmaclen/hollama/CONTRIBUTING.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# run the app with Electron
+npm run electron
 ```

 ## Building